Worimi conservation lands

 The Worimi conservation lands are located on and adjacent to Stockton Beach in New South Wales, Australia.
 They were created in February 2007 when Crown land at Stockton Bight was granted to the Worimi Local Aboriginal Land Council.
-The lands were then leased back to the NSW Government as three conservation reserves covering an area of 4436 ha.
+The lands were then leased back to the NSW Government as three conservation reserves including Worimi National Park covering an area of 4436 ha.
 Day-to-day management of the Worimi conservation lands is undertaken by the NSW National Parks & Wildlife Service.